pdfinn/sgpt/README.md

 Example usage:

     ```sh
-   echo "factorial" | ./main --api_key YOUR_API_KEY --instruction "Write a Python function to calculate the factorial of a given number:" --model "gpt-3.5-turbo"
+   echo "factorial" | sgpt --api_key YOUR_API_KEY --instruction "Write a Python function to calculate the factorial of a given number:" --model "gpt-3.5-turbo"
     ```

 ## Features